ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 ## Convey explicit consent

-There are many ways that a provider could implicitly determine consent.
+As discussed in {{consent}}, there are many ways that a provider could implicitly determine consent.
 This section describes a mechanism by which providers can explicitly request consent from a user of another provider, cancel such a request, convey that consent was granted, or convey that consent was revoked or preemptively denied.

 ~~~
 POST /requestConsent/{targetDomain}